 Yes.

 A large or overgrown zucchini is best for baking.
 It will be less sweet and drier.
-They are best in recipes that call for being shredded and draining off any excess water that they may contain.
+They are best in recipes that call for being shredded and draining off any excess water that they may contain, like this einkorn zucchini bread.

 Smaller or medium have more moisture and zucchini flavor.
 They are best for sautéing, side dishes, or as a main course, such as zucchini boats.
 Their cooking time is shorter in these types of recipes.